White Holy Apostles Logo with crest

 Withdrawal

 During the first week of classes, a student may withdraw from classes by notifying the Academic Advisor.
 After this period, the student must receive permission from the Academic Dean.
 A student must fill out an Add/Drop form, located in the Registrar’s Office, to withdraw from a course.
-Failure to attend a course does not serve as Official Withdrawal.
+Failure to attend a course does not serve as an official withdrawal.

 A student may withdraw from a course until the first Friday of the semester without notation on the transcript; until the third Friday and receive a notation of “W”.
 Any student withdrawing after week five receives an automatic “WF.”
 W grades are not used to calculate grade point average and are not included in the count of attempted credits.
 WF grades are not used to calculate grade point average but are included in the count of attempted credits.